 [This chapter mainly consists of a couple of dozen short statements against intolerance, mostly by French writers, followed by this:] Passages like these could fill an enormous book.
 These days our histories, our treatises, our sermons, our works on morality, our catechisms, are all suffused with-and all teach-this sacred duty of forbearance.
 What mysterious force, what failure of thinking, would lead us to deny in practice a theory that we daily proclaim?
 When our actions belie our morality, that is because we believe there is some advantage for us in acting contrary to our teaching; but there's certainly no advantage in persecuting those who don't share our opinions, making them hate us.
-So there Voltaire 17.
-Letter from a subordinate to the Jesuit Le Tellier is, I repeat, something absurd about intolerance.
-You may say that those who have something to gain from upsetting \cdot people's \cdot consciences are not absurd.
+So there is, I repeat, something absurd about intolerance.
+You may say that those who have something to gain from upsetting people's consciences are not absurd.
 The following little chapter is aimed in their direction.